YetAnotherNerd/whatlastgenre/README.md

 ##### what.cd, last.fm, mbrainz, discogs

 Score multipliers for the different sources.
 Default `1.0`, increase if you trust the tags from a source, lower if the source provides many inaccurate or personal tags.
-Should be between `0.5` and `2.0`
+Should be between `0.5` and `2.0`.
+If you dont want tags from a specific source you should use the --no-<source> commandline option instead of setting it to `0.0`.

 ##### artists